 Stafford Beer also envisioned a parallel system for measuring the happiness of the populace, a system he referred to as Project Cyberfolk.
 Randomly selected households would be wired with a small electronic box featuring a single volume-style pleasure knob.
 At any time users could turn the knob to indicate their present level of satisfaction with the government.
 If multiple meters in an area were set low it would equate to a signal of cybernetic “pain”, allowing government to respond appropriately.

 At first, Fernando Flores and the CORFO team didn’t know what to think of their imported overseer.
-Stafford Beer was tall, voluminous, and he wore a long beard from which a cigar frequently protruded.
+Stafford Beer was tall, stout, and he wore a long beard from which a cigar frequently protruded.
 He was seldom seen without his whiskey flask, and he was fond of festooning his scientific papers with bits of original poetry and artwork.
 But his series of indisputable international successes corroborated his cybernetic insight.
 By day he was an intense phosphorus bulb of intellect, and by night he engaged his colleagues in alcohol-enhanced ponderings on science and philosophy.
 Cybersyn was to be the ultimate realization of his entire body of theoretical work, and he worked tirelessly to bring it to fruition.

 Meanwhile, the United States’ ongoing efforts to undermine the democratically elected Chilean president were beginning to bear toxic fruit.
 Despite no formal declaration of unpleasantries, the Nixon administration and the CIA urged governments, banks, and corporations to “drag their feet” in sending money, supplies, machinery, and other such sundries into socialist Chile.
 Foreign aid dwindled, demand for Chilean copper evaporated, and spare factory parts became scarce.
 As shortages mounted, the government enacted tax reforms and mandated middle- and lower-class wage increases so consumers could afford necessities, which in turn inflated inflation.
 Opposition politicians feasted upon the economic gangrene.

 The Cybersyn team, aware that their economy-monitoring system might help curtail economic collapse, hurried to establish the central telex communications hub within two months.
 By early July 1972 about 65 state-owned sites were feeding information into the prototype Cyberstride software running on a Burroughs 3500 mainframe.
 A month later, as politicians exchanged incendiary blames for the deteriorating economy, violent demonstrations erupted in the streets of Santiago.
 The government declared a state of emergency.
-In October forty thousands truckers went on strike, hindering the distribution of food, fuel, and raw materials.
+In October, forty thousand truckers went on strike, hindering the distribution of food, fuel, and raw materials.
 Truckers blocked city streets using men, trucks, hodgepodge roadblocks, and miscellaneous violence.
 Simultaneously, opposition rabblerousers were said to be hoarding or destroying basic consumer goods.
 Essentials became scarce, and the military became cantankerous.

 Fernando Flores stood in the recently completed Cybernet hub and looked upon the silent rows of telex machines.
 He had an idea.
 Cybersyn already possessed some cybernetic limbs, organs, and a nervous system, all it lacked to become useful was a functioning brain.
 He and CORFO programmers began coding.
 With astonishing swiftness they assembled and inserted a stopgap software brain onto the mainframe.
 They sent instructions to loyal telex operators around the country, and turned on the power for the slapdash Cybersyn.
 Soon the previously placid telex communications center was filled with a concurrent mechanical clattering unlike any the men had heard before. ”IT’S ALIIIIIVE!”
 Flores may or may not have screamed.